MDanialShaukat/MDanialShaukat/README.md

 - 👋 Hi, I’m @MDanialShaukat
-- 👀 I’m interested in ...
-Development
-- 🌱 I’m currently learning ...
-Azure
+- 🧑🏻‍💻 Experienced Full-Stack Developer __ .NET, C#, SQL, Azure, React, Git
-- 💞️ I’m looking to collaborate on ...
-Microsoft
+- 💞️ I’m looking to collaborate with __ Microsoft
-- 📫 How to reach me ...
-Email: M.DanialShaukat@gmail.com, Mobile: +923135453930
+- 📫 How to reach me __ Email: M.DanialShaukat@gmail.com, Mobile: +923135453930

 <!---
 MDanialShaukat/MDanialShaukat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.